Coherent Springer theory and the categorical Deligne-Langlands correspondence: Hochschild homology of the affine Hecke category

 Since $\Phi(K)$ is already endowed with a $\G_m$-equivariant structure, $q$-equivariance for a subobject of a $\G_m$-equivariant object is property, not an additional structure.
 We claim that for $q$ not a root of unity, any $q$-closed subsheaf of a $\G_m$-equivariant sheaf on a quotient stack must be $\G_m$-closed as well (i.e. the isomorphism defining the $\G_m$-equivariant structure restricts to the subsheaf).
-Assuming this claim, we find that $\Phi'(\Delta_w)$ has a $\G_m$-equivariant lift for $w \in W_f$, completing the proof.
+Assuming this claim, and iterating the above argument replacing $\Xi$ with the kernel $K$, we find that $\Phi'(\Delta_w)$ has a $\G_m$-equivariant lift for every $w \in W_f$ (since the big tilting object contains every $\Delta_w$ as a subquotient), completing the proof.

 We now justify the claim.
 First, if $\mathcal{F}$ is a sheaf on a quotient stack $X/G$ with a $\G_m$-action, we can forget the $G$-equivariance (i.e. base change to the standard atlas $X \rightarrow X/G$).
 Now, by reducing to an open affine $\G_m$-closed cover of $X$, we can assume $X$ is affine.
 On an affine scheme $X = \Spec(A)$, the $\G_m$-action gives the structure of a $\Z$-grading on $A$, and a submodule of a graded $A$-module $M' \subset M$ is $q$-equivariant if it is a sum of $q$-eigenspaces, and $\G_m$-equivariant if it is a sum of homogeneous submodules.
 The claim follows from the observation that any $m \in M'$ can only have eigenvalues $q^n$ for $n \in \Z$, which are distinct, so the $q$-eigenspaces entirely determine the $\G_m$-weights. \end{proof}